HEALTH AND SAFETY

 2. ICADS participants are provided with a locker (please purchase or bring your own lock), where they can store valuables such as passport, money, and plane tickets, to avoid walking the streets with these items.

 3. Students are always placed in host families within a ten-minute bus ride or a thirty-minute walk to ICADS.
+Someone from the student's host family will accompany the student to and from ICADS on the first day of classes to show each student the route.
 Each student is provided with a map that clearly indicates the location of his/her home as well as the location of the houses of all other students in his/her cluster.
 The fact that students are placed in close proximity to one another increases safety by allowing them to walk together and to share the required taxi ride when returning home at night, which is quite inexpensive when they can share the fare.

 4. Upon arrival students are given a tour of their area in San Pedro and the San Jose city area.
 Their host families show them the bus routes in and out of the city to their neighborhoods and instruct them about safe and unsafe areas within the city itself.